3D models are ubiquitous in many fields:

 \[ C = \sum_i \left( \alpha_a \, C_{\ell_i} \, C_o + \alpha_d \, (n \cdot u_{\ell_i})_+ \, C_{\ell_i} \, C_o + \alpha_s \, (u_{r_i} \cdot u_v)_+^{s_{\exp}} \, C_{\ell_i} \right) \] #### Distance attenuation

 \[ C_\ell(p) = \left(1 - \min\left(\frac{\|p - p_\ell\|}{d_{\text{att}}}, \, 1\right)\right) \, C_\ell^0 \] The vector \(p\) is the position of the point on the surface, \(p_\ell\) the position of the light, \(d_{\text{att}}\) the characteristic attenuation distance (beyond which the contribution is zero), and \(C_\ell^0\) the color of the light at the source.
-This linear model is less realistic than the \(1/r^2\) law, but it has the advantage of guaranteeing that the light completely vanishes beyond \(d_{\text{att}}\), which allows optimizing rendering by ignoring lights that are too far away.
+This linear model is less realistic than the \(1/r^2\) law, but it has the advantage of guaranteeing that the light dies out completely beyond \(d_{\text{att}}\), which allows rendering to be optimized by ignoring lights that are too far away.

-\[ C_{\text{final}} = (1 - \gamma(p)) \, C + \gamma(p) \, C_{\text{fog}} \] The blending factor \(\gamma(p) = \min\left(\frac{\|p - p_{\text{eye}}\|}{d_{\text{fog}}}, \, 1\right)\) varies from 0 (nearby object, color unchanged) to 1 (distant object, completely engulfed in fog).
-The parameter \(d_{\text{fog}}\) controls the distance at which the fog becomes fully opaque, and \(C_{\text{fog}}\) is the fog color (often a light gray or the sky color).
-In practice, this effect gives an impression of atmospheric depth and naturally hides the far clipping plane (\(z_{\text{far}}\)), avoiding the abrupt disappearance of objects at the horizon.
+\[ C_{\text{final}} = (1 - \gamma(p)) \, C + \gamma(p) \, C_{\text{fog}} \] The fog blending factor \(\gamma(p) = \min( \|p - p_{\text{eye}}\| / d_{\text{fog}}, 1 )\) varies from 0 (near object, color unchanged) to 1 (far object, completely immersed in fog).
+The parameter \(d_{\text{fog}}\) controls the distance at which the fog becomes completely opaque, and \(C_{\text{fog}}\) is the color of the fog (often a light gray or the color of the sky).
+In practice, this effect provides a sense of atmospheric depth and naturally masks the far clipping plane (\(z_{\text{far}}\)), avoiding the abrupt disappearance of objects at the horizon.

-Toon shading (or cel shading) is a non-photorealistic effect that gives a cartoon-like appearance.
+The toon shading (or cel shading) is a non-photorealistic effect that gives a cartoon-like appearance.
 The principle is to discretize the color values into steps:

-\[ C_{\text{toon}} = \frac{\text{floor}(C \times N)}{N} \] where \(N\) is the desired number of steps.
-This downsampling creates discrete color bands characteristic of the cartoon style, an example of which is shown below.
+\[ C_{\text{toon}} = \frac{\text{floor}(C \times N)}{N} \] where \(N\) is the number of desired levels.
+This subsampling creates discrete color bands characteristic of the cartoon style, of which an example is shown below.

 The Z-buffer (or depth buffer) is an auxiliary image of the same resolution as the final image, which stores the depth value \(z_{\text{ndc}}\) of the fragment closest to the camera for each pixel.

-def draw(position, color, z, image, zbuffer):
+def draw(position, couleur, z, image, zbuffer):

 if z < zbuffer(position):

-image(position) = color
+image(position) = couleur

 zbuffer(position) = z

-The Z-buffer contents can be visualized as a grayscale image.
+# sinon: ne rien dessiner (fragment masqué)The contents of the Z-buffer can be visualized as a grayscale image.

-The complete rendering pipeline chains several stages in sequence.
-The vertex shader first transforms each vertex by applying the Projection \(\times\) View \(\times\) Model matrix chain, and passes the transformed attributes (world-space position, normal, color) to the subsequent stages.
-The transformed vertices are then grouped into triangles during primitive assembly, using the connectivity table sent from the CPU.
+The complete rendering pipeline chains together several steps in sequence.
+The vertex shader first transforms each vertex by applying the matrix chain Projection \(\times\) View \(\times\) Model, and passes the transformed attributes (world-space position, normal, color) to the next stages.
+The transformed vertices are then grouped into triangles during the assembly of primitives, using the connectivity table sent from the CPU.

 #version 330 core